GildedPleb/eslint-config-current-thing/README.md

 ### 1. Additions

-**For a plugin/config/rule-set to be added, it needs to have more than 400,000 monthly downloads (or 4 consecutive weeks above 100,000 weekly downloads).** This is to prevent spam, bloat, needless PRs, and arguments about minutia.
+**For a CONFIG to be added, it needs to have around 400,000 monthly downloads (or 4 consecutive weeks above 100,000 weekly downloads).** This is to prevent spam, bloat, needless PRs, and arguments about minutia.
+But it's also variable as configs change popularity.
 Yes, it's arbitrary (and it can be spoofed/is [naively calculated](https://blog.npmjs.org/post/92574016600/numeric-precision-matters-how-npm-download-counts-work.html)), but it seems to be a good heuristic for the cutoff between generally used configs and niche configs.

+**For a PLUGIN to be added, it needs to be included in an added config.** This is to ensure that configs work as intended.

-To determine if your preferred config is eligible, visit the NPM page and check the weekly download count.
+To determine if your preferred config is eligible, visit the NPM page and check the weekly download count, or scroll to the bottom to see a list of packages presently under consideration.

 You can always extend/disable this config to meet your own needs.
 However, if you think a config should be included, and it passes the `monthly count test` (and is not garbage/has stars/contributors, etc.), open a PR or Issue, and it will be added.
 When adding a rule, the `recommended` version of that rule will be unashamedly used with as little alterations as possible (however, if it has serious conflicts with higher priority rules we will find workarounds, e.g. even "lite" FP rules break everything popular).